Hibi Eden

-Hibi Eden (born 19 April 1983) is an Indian politician from Ernakulam, Kerala and member of the Indian National Congress.
+Hibi George Eden, commonly known as Hibi Eden (born 19 April 1983) is an Indian politician from Ernakulam, Kerala and member of the Indian National Congress.
 Hibi is the son of the late George Eden, a long time member of Parliament from the Ernakulam constituency.

 Early life

-Hibi Eden was born in Ernakulam, Kerala to the former Ernakulam MP, the late Sri.
-George Eden (who died in office, 2003) and Smt.
-Rani Edenon at Thoppumpady, Ernakulam on 19 April 1983.
+Hibi Eden was born in Ernakulam, Kerala to the former Ernakulam MP George Eden (who died in office, 2003) and Rani Eden at Thoppumpady, Ernakulam on 19 April 1983.
 He has a younger sister.
-He lost his mother at an early age and he and his younger sister were raised by their aunt.
+He lost his mother at an early age and his aunt raised him and his younger sister.

-Hibi Eden was elected as a member of the Legislative Assembly of Kerala from Ernakulam District in 2011.
-Hibi was also the president of the NSUI, the National students wing of The Indian National Congress.

 Personal life

-Hibi Eden is married to Anna Linda, a Malayalam channel anchor on 30 January 2012 at Kaloor St Francis Xavier church after 4 years of love.
-The couple has a daughter Clara Eden born on 27 November 2012.
-Hibi is a devout member of the Keralite Latin Catholic community.
+Hibi Eden married Anna Linda, a Malayalam television channel anchor on 30 January 2012 at Kaloor St Francis Xavier church after 4 years of love.
+The couple has a daughter.
+Hibi is a devout member of the Keralite Latin Catholic community, and enjoys the support of the Christian community.